Geonovum/sospilot/docs/data.rst

 Figure 1 sketches the overall SOSPilot architecture with emphasis on the flow of data (arrows).
 Circles depict harvesting/ETL processes.
 Server-instances are in rectangles.
-Datastores the "DB"-icons.
+Datastores are shown with "DB"-icons.

 .. figure:: _static/sospilot-arch0.jpg
    :align: center

    *Figure 1 - Overall Architecture*

-The main challenge/flow of data is from raw XML files with Air Quality data provided by the RIVM LML server.
+The main challenge/flow of data is from `Raw Source APIs` such as raw XML files with Air Quality data provided by the RIVM LML server.
+In a later stage of the project this architecture was reused for other raw O&M sources such as the CityGIS Sensor REST API in the Smart Emission project (see :ref:`smartemission`).

-This server provides a directory of XML files with hourly measurements of the past month.
+The RIVM LML file server provides a directory of XML files with hourly measurements of the past month.
-The big circle "ETL" embeds the data transformation processes and storage that is required to deliver OGC services for WMS, WFS and SOS and at a later stage (dashed rectangle) for EU IPR-complied E-reporting.
+The big circle "ETL" embeds the data transformation processes and storage that is required to deliver OGC services for WMS, WFS (via `GeoServer`) and SOS (via the `52 North SOS Server`) and other `Custom Services` at a later stage (dashed rectangle) such as EU IPR-compliant E-reporting.

 ETL Design
 ==========

-In this section the ETL is elaborated in more detail as depicted in the figure below.
+In this section the ETL as used for RIVM LML data is elaborated in more detail as depicted in the figure below.

 .. figure:: _static/sospilot-arch1.jpg
    :align: center